 3.2.5 The winners of the semi-final Matches will proceed to the Final Match.
 The Final Match will be knock-out, played over one Match, at a venue designated by Celtic Rugby.

-3.2.6 Based on their final ranking at the end of the Championship some Clubs may be eligible to participate in the European Professional Club Rugby tournaments (South African teams are ineligible for EPCR tournaments).
+3.2.6 Seven European Clubs will be eligible to participate in the European Professional Club Rugby tournaments (South African teams are ineligible for EPCR tournaments).

 (a) Extra time will be played in accordance with the protocol set out at Appendix Two to these Championship Rules and the Club that scores the most points in such extra time shall be deemed the winner of that Match.